Le Marais – simply a perfect farmhouse in the Dordogne

 Saint Mearde has an excellent French restaurant, though we decided it wasn’t right for the younger (fussier) members of our family, so for a night out we chose to revisit our beloved Duras (30 minutes); a walk through the streets holds many lovely family memories for us.
 We highly recommend Don Camillo’s, the pizzeria which also serves astonishingly good burgers and a short menu of typical French fare.

-Le Marais can booked through Owner’s Direct – average cost is £179 a night.
+Le Marais can booked through TripAdvisor – average cost is £300 a night peak season.
 We genuinely, honestly cannot recommend either the house or the lovely owners enough – and cannot wait to go back.